Patient appointment and ANMC information

 Current ANMC clinic status

-Your provider may contact you about alternative care options or changes to their clinic procedures.
-Providers are making all efforts to see patients via telehealth when possible.
+If an in-person visit is not necessary, providers are making all efforts to see patients via telehealth when possible.
 If you have questions, please contact the clinic about their current services.

 |Specialty Clinic||Notes||Phone number|